calaldees/teachingWorkshops/teacherTraining/managingData.md

 They could also compare their school systems with the WRG recommendations at:

 [Commission on Assessment Without Levels: final report](https://www.gov.uk/government/publications/commission-on-assessment-without-levels-final-report) September 2015
+>  It should be clear what the aims of assessment are and how they can be achieved without adding unnecessarily to teacher workload.

+> A good assessment policy will be clear about how assessment outcomes will be used, with a view to collecting data only where necessary and ensuring assessment outcomes are communicated effectively to pupils, parents and other teachers.

+> Ofsted is very clear that unnecessary or extensive collections of marked pupils’ work are not required for inspection purposes.

 > there is no intrinsic value in recording formative assessment; what matters is that it is acted on

+> 7. Is it necessary to record the information gained from this assessment?
+And if so, how can this be done most efficiently?
+>   * For example: do not assume that everything needs to be recorded.
+Identify which assessment outcomes are essential to record for the teacher pupil, parent or carer and keep it simple.
+>   * For example: do not assume that formative assessment must be recorded using the same scale or terminology as summative assessment

 Workload Reform